If you would like a printed version of this commentary, check out The Grace Bible series.

 (a) Whoever believes that Jesus is the Christ.
 John has already spoken about believing in Jesus (1 John 3:23), but now, as he nears the end of his letter, he encourages his readers to believe again and again (1 John 5:5, 10, 13).
 John is preaching for a verdict: he wants you to believe!

-(b) Believers are born of God or born again (1 Pet.
+(b) Born of God.
+Believers are born of God or born again (1 Pet.
 1:23) in the sense that they have been united with Christ in his death and resurrection.
 You are not merely a good person or a forgiven person, but a brand new creation (2 Cor.
 5:17).
 One with the Lord, you are a partaker of his divine nature (2 Pet.
 1:4) and his Spirit dwells in you (1 Cor.
 3:16).

 (c) The Father; see entry for 1 John 3:1.